 However, the best place to see an ocelot in the wild is Fazenda San Francisco in Brazil’s southern Pantanal.
 The rice paddies of the fazenda attract a high number of rodents and the ocelots follow their prey.

 On top of the rodents, the irrigation channels that bring water from the nearby river to the fields, are teeming with fish and other aquatic vertebrates.
 The ocelots have no shortage of food here and their relaxed attitude to safari vehicles allows for some close encounters.

-Also known as the Southern tamandua, the lesser anteater is another odd creature of Brazilian savannah.
+Also known as the Lesser Anteater, the lesser anteater is another odd creature of the Brazilian savannah.
 Unlike their giant cousins, the lesser anteaters are active mainly at night, spending their days in hollow tree trunks or in the burrows of other animals, such as armadillos.

 Like the giant anteater, the lesser anteaters possess long and sharp claws on their feet and walk on the outer surfaces of their front feet to avoid puncturing their palms with the claws.
 For a human, it would be like walking on your knuckles.

 The lesser anteater has a wide distribution range throughout most of South America, and it is listed as “Least Concern” on the IUCN Red List of Threatened Species.

 However, despite their wide distribution, the lesser anteater is shy and rarely encountered in the wild.
 The best place to look for it is Fazenda San Francisco in the Southern Pantanal in Brazil.